Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 That’s the beauty of creativity mixed with collaboration.
 Dani does a masterful job of showing us how to include and collaborate with the team around us.

-Troubleshooting | What To Do When Your Background or Lighting Isn’t Cooperating On a Photoshoot
+Troubleshooting | What to Do When Your Background or Lighting Isn’t Cooperating on a Photoshoot

 After testing three different locations around the fountain, each one had its own set of problems:

-Poor directional lighting causing dark facial shadows (remember that Dani’s shooting with minimal gear, which means no reflectors to bounce light).
+1. Poor directional lighting causing dark facial shadows (remember that Dani’s shooting with minimal gear, which means no reflectors to bounce light).

-Changing directions yielded a bland background.
+2. Changing directions yielded a bland background.

-A third try in yet another direction struck out as well, producing images with overly dark trees in the background, which wasn’t pleasing.
+3. A third try in yet another direction struck out as well, producing images with overly dark trees in the background, which wasn’t pleasing.

 “So my last resort in moments like this, instead of shooting at eye level is to shoot downwards.
 So it’s just about our subject, what she’s sitting on, and a fountain behind her.
 Kinda create that blue fountain as our background,” Dani explained.

 Using his Sony A1 and 35mm f/1.4 lens, Dani decided “that’s the angle I’m gonna go with.”
 However, even this angle presented a challenge with a water hose in the background.
-To blur out the hose, Dani shot pretty wide open (low f-stop number).
+To blur out the hose, Dani shoots pretty wide open (low f-stop number).

-Find New Angles To Keep Your Fashion Editorial Images Fresh and Engaging
+Find New Angles to Keep Your Fashion Editorial Images Fresh and Engaging

-For the final set of editorial images with Yuliya, Dani wanted a “completely different look…a different angle…just to add to the story.”
+For the final set of editorial images with Yuliya, Dani wanted a “completely different look… a different angle… just to add to the story.”
 He adds that although the first two editorial looks were strong, he “didn’t want them to get too repetitive.”

-So he looked around for a way to change things up.
+So he looks around for a way to change things up.
 And if that means climbing atop a tall, thin ledge next to the trash cans, so be it.
 Do whatcha gotta do to get the shot.

 The 35mm wouldn’t have been tight enough to get the shot, “I just want pavement and her.
 And that’s it.”